Can an eSIM be hacked? Dangers, signs, and protecting your eSIM

 Firmware security gaps

+• Secure over-the-air (OTA) updates.
 Your eSIM is managed remotely by your carrier, meaning you get updates for it securely over the air (OTA).
 The provider will update your eSIM and patch up security gaps without you having to do anything.
 And that’s great because, let’s face it, most people only install updates when they can no longer ignore the annoying pop-ups.

 What can a hacker do with your eSIM?

 • Steal your identity.
 Unfortunately, having your eSIM hacked may also put other people at risk.
-Armed with your phone number and “identity,” hackers could reach out to your contacts asking for money.
+Armed with your phone number and “identity,” hackers could reach out to your contacts, asking for money.
 Of course, faking someone’s voice is tricky, so they’ll most likely try to communicate via messages, which some people may not fall for.
-That said, with phone calls in decline, it’s highly possible that someone would ask for bank transfers over instant messaging, making it easier for hackers to fool people.
+That said, with phone calls in decline, it’s possible that someone would ask for bank transfers over instant messaging, making it easier for hackers to fool people.

 Signs that your eSIM may be hacked

 How do you know if your eSIM has been hacked?
 Sometimes, it can be hard to tell because the signs are so easy to miss.
 However, it’s worth knowing what to watch out for.
+These are the most common signs that your eSIM has been hacked:

 • Security alerts from the carrier.
 If you receive an alert about account changes you didn’t request, someone may have hacked into your eSIM.
 It’s wise to contact your carrier directly to ask for more info.